The official blog of the Lung Institute.

 With these tips for COPD and seasonal affective disorder, you’ll be able to tackle the winter blues.
 Along with taking care of your mental health, it’s important to stay on track with your COPD treatment plan and to see your doctor regularly.
 If you notice a change in your COPD symptoms, overall health, mental health or pulmonary condition, call your doctor.

-Many people with COPD find it beneficial to add stem cell treatment to their COPD treatment plan.
-Stem cell therapy works to promote healing from within the lungs and has the potential to improve quality of life.
-If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+Many people with COPD find it beneficial to add cellular therapy to their COPD treatment plan.
+Cellular therapy works to promote healing from within the lungs and has the potential to improve quality of life.
+If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.